is studying Semphorin/Plexin/Collapsin Response Mediator Protein

 Hannah is studying ESDN signaling.

 Cody Crawford--UVM Biology Major.
-Cody is studying Ras-MAPK signaling.
+Cody is studying Semaphorin and Ras-MAPK signaling.

 Alex Lauzon--UVM Biological Science Major.
 Alex is studying Ras-MAPK-RSK signaling.